-Music Theory Quiz and tutorial - Intervals
+Music Theory Intervals Quiz.

 An interval in music refers to the pitch difference, or pitch relationship, between any two notes.
 There are many types of interval and every musician and music student should have a working knowledge of them.
 Check out your current knowledge of them with this simple ten-question music theory quiz about musical intervals.